-Personal belongings cover can be added to your single or annual multi-trip travel insurance policy but personal belongings cover is included as standard on your Backpacker policy.
+Personal belongings cover can be added to your single or annual multi-trip travel insurance policy at an additional cost.
 Personal belongings cover insures your bag and its contents for up to £1,500 if it is damaged, lost or stolen when travelling.
-Personal belongings included in a Backpacker policy are insured for up to £1,000.
 Below we highlight the cover you can expect with the personal belongings add-on:

 |Lost or stolen belongings||£1,500|

 Winter sports cover can be added to your policy if you are planning on partaking in winter sports such as skiing and snowboarding.
 You can also be covered for winter sports-related claims such as piste closure and equipment loss or damage.
 You have to be under the age of 75 in order to have winter sports cover.

 |Replacement equipment hire||£300 (£25 per day)|